tamizhvendan/tamizhvendan.github.com/source/_posts/2017-06-24-leveraging-interfaces-in-golang-part-1.markdown

 As we will be sharing the JWT with other third party applications, we made a call to stick to the JWT spec and converted the uint to string type while generating the token and did the reverse while authenticating the user using this token.

+> *Update* - After writing this blog post, I came to know from [the comment](http://disq.us/p/1kcwwkh) that the use case of this blog post, unmarshalling a JSON string to `uint` type can be done by adding `string` to the `json` tag.
+Being said that, if you'd like to know about how to use an interface to solve it, the rest of the post would help.

 ## Unmarshalling JWT - A Naive Approach